 Oil essential level

 Indonesian cinnamon sticks in bulk have a little oil essential content (about 0.215 %).
-However, a perfect cinnamon stick should have an oil essential level of around 4% to make it more aromatic, spicy, and sweeter.
+However, the best cinnamon stick should have an oil essential level of around 4% to make it more aromatic, spicy, and sweeter.
 Vietnamese cinnamon, on the other hand, contains up to 6% oil essential, which is two times more than Cassia cinnamon from China and Indonesia.
 As a result, Vietnamese cinnamon is more valuable than cinnamon from China or Indonesia.

 Cinnamaldehyde is one of the most important components in high-quality cinnamon since it is essential for the spicy and aromatic scent.
 In comparison with other types of cinnamon, cinnamon sticks in bulk from Vietnam and China have the highest levels of Cinnamaldehyde.
 However, Chinese cinnamon sticks in bulk are often bitter, have lower quality, and are less expensive than Vietnamese cinnamon.